anilsrg/ge-showcase-prompts/README.md

 ### Prompt 7: Contextual Planning for On-Site Audit

 ```
-I have to conduct audit fieldwork at their ChaingMai office.
+I have to conduct audit fieldwork at their ChiangMai office.
 How is the weather there in Chign?
 ```